lilstex/store-api/README.md

 3. Regularly update and patch the system to address security vulnerabilities.
 4. Implement secure transmission using HTTPS for all API interactions.

-## License

-This project is licensed under the [MIT License](LICENSE.md).
 Feel free to modify and use the code as needed, and contributions are welcome.